spraakbanken/swell-project/Correction_annotation_guidelines.md

 *	Det är inte bara arbetet och arbetslivet kan ge stress -> Det är inte bara arbetet och arbetslivet **som** kan ge stress

 *	Det är viktigt att veta vad händer -> Det är viktigt att veta vad **som** händer

+* I annan text " Tre röster om svenskans ställning i Finland " Parnass 2013:3 som är skriven av författaren Catharina Söderbergh beskriver dem tre olika ställningar som finns om svenska inom Finland -> I en annan text , " Tre röster om svenskans ställning i Finland " ( Parnass 2013:3 ) , som är skriven av författaren Catharina Söderbergh , beskriver **författaren** de tre olika inställningar som finns till svenska i Finland

+**Note (1)**: The S-Msubj tag should only be applied in those cases when the clause is already present in the original case.
+If a subject is part of a clause which has been added in the normalization, the S-M tag should be applied:

+* Jag studerar på eftermiddag Sfi och förmiddag praktik -> Jag studerar sfi på eftermiddagen och på förmiddagen har **jag** praktik

+**Note (2)**: When an expletive _det_ is added as a subject in a clause which already in the original version includes a phrase which has the semantic function of a subject, but which in the normalized version is placed in the object position (as an _egentligt subjekt_), or further back in the clause as a _postponerat subjekt_, _det_ should be marked with S-Msubj only if the "semantic subject" was already in its object or late position in the original text, and the original text thus did not have a subject in a subject position:

+* Finns många nya lagenheterna i dyrare delar i huvudstaden -> **Det** finns många nya lägenheter i dyrare delar i huvudstaden

+If the "semantic subject" is placed in an ordinary subject position in the original text, but moved further back in the normalized version, _det_ should be marked as S-Other (as well as the moved subject):

+* på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns **det** **människor som har så mycket pengar att de kan köpa halva världen**

+* Hon försätter skriva om **att inte avskaffa den obligatoriska svenskan på skolan** är fördel för ungdomar . -> Hon fortsätter skriva om att **det** är en fördel för ungdomar **att inte avskaffa den obligatoriska svenskan i skolan**

 #### S-Other